JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesTransaction.md

 Properties that garantee intergity and reliablity for all transactions.

 ### Atomicity
+Following the definition of a transaction, a change to a database must be performed completely or not at all.
+There should be no possibility of a partially performed transaction.

 ### Consistency
+Any change in the database must retain the overall state of the database.
+This means keeping referential integrity and so any validation rules will be upheld.

+For example money removed from one account should be added to another so the balance total is maintained.

 ### Isolation

 ### Durability
 Once a change has been successfuly made to a database, it must not be lost.
 The transactions must remain even under a system failure or power outage.